PhreshPhish/phreshphish/README.md

 # phreshphish
-PhreshPhish is the largest, highest-quality phishing dataset to date
+PhreshPhish is the largest, highest-quality phishing dataset to date.

+Dataset is available here: https://huggingface.co/datasets/phreshphish/phreshphish